rhaleblian/neotrellis-osc/README.md

 An OSC sender/receiver connected to an Adafruit NeoTrellis.

-Specifically motivated for use with Bela (bela.io), but should be useful under any platform supporting the NeoTrellis Python libraries.
+Specifically motivated for use with [Bela](http://bela.io), but should be useful under any platform supporting the NeoTrellis Python libraries.
 You will need to skip Bela-specific steps.